Cleanses, Purifies, and Sanctifiesas it plays an active role in our many rituals.

-Water across traditions means: Life & Creation - the source of existence and fertility Purification – cleansing physical, moral, or spiritual impurity Renewal & Rebirth – new beginnings, initiation, and transformation Sacred Presence – holy rivers, springs, rain, and oceans Responsibility – we care for water as a divine gift or living relative
+Water is sacred across our traditions Life & Creation - the source of existence and fertility Purification – cleansing physical, moral, or spiritual impurity Renewal & Rebirth – new beginnings, initiation, and transformation Sacred Presence – holy rivers, springs, rain, and oceans Responsibility – we care for water as a divine gift or living relative

 Suffering is not what our shared symbol is meant to be.